 Lieb (1991) was involved in health services.
 His take on andragogy is that adults are autonomous and self-directed, have accumulated a foundation of life experiences and knowledge, and are goal-oriented, relevancy-oriented, and practical.
 He focuses on what motivates adult learners, learning tips for effective instruction in motivation, reinforcement, retention, transference, and insists that we 'treat learners like adults'.
 Likewise, Gehring (2000) was concerned about applying principles of andragogy in the correctional setting.
 His tentative conclusion affirmed that although not all residents of correctional settings are ready to take full responsibility for their learning, there are some who are.
-These mature students, who deserve recognition as whole persons, will benefit from having the facilitator apply andragogical principles in their learning activities.
+These mature students, who deserve recognition as whole persons, will benefit from having the facilitator apply andragogical princlipes in their learning activities.
 Although residents of correctional situations are frequently 'late bloomers', they are quite capable of learning and maturing.
-In Andragogy: Prison literacy - (no author, no date) asserts that to appeal morally-cognitively to adult inmates, in at least a somewhat context and in study of their membership in the human community, is to entail the principles of andragogy (the learning of adults, as opposed to the teaching of children).
+In Andragogy: Prison literacy - (no author, no date)

+asserts that to appeal morally-cognitively to adult inmates, in at least a somewhat context and in study of their membership in the human community, is to entail the principles of andragogy (the learning of adults, as opposed to the teaching of children).

 Colan, et al. (2003) asserts that andragogy is placed within the trends and context of adult education, variables affecting adult learning, a toolkit for facilitators, and various learning theories: Action learning, experiential learning, project-based learning, and self-directed learning.
-Somewhat parallel, Harriman (2004) addresses the essentials of andragogy / adult learning: Definition, questions whether it is different from the learning of children, principles, myths and nineteen (19) methods of how adults learn best online, including the structure and characteristics of each method.
+Somewhat parallel, Harriman (2004) addresses the essentials of andragogy / adult learning: Definition, questions whether it is different from the learning of children, principles, myths and nineteen [19] methods of how adults learn best online, including the structure and characteristics of each method.
+Taylor, et al., (2000) in their near 400 page volume, asserts that "...no discussion of approaches to teaching adults would be complete without mention of andragogy..." (p.
+359), the approach developed by Knowles, who in their estimation combined it with constructivism, humanistic and congnitivist learning.
 Added to this, the writer of Andragogy: Adult learning theory (no date) provides andragogical assumptions about the design of learning, principles, characteristics, key successful factors, learner motivation, motivation barriers, curriculum design, and teaching delivery in the classroom.